Synopsis

 the deep-focus shot in which montgomery clift first sees elizabeth taylor is pretty much the movies, more or less. not that i feel compelled to get it tattooed on the side of my shaved head, or anything.

-It’s evident that Clift and Elizabeth were soulmates from the beginning.
-In this film, you can see how their natural chemistry shines through each scene together and, later, when Clift’s career went through a difficult period, Elizabeth Taylor’s unwavering support was truly extraordinary and very rare in the industry.
+It’s so evident that Clift and Elizabeth were soulmates from the beginning.
+In this film, you can see how their natural chemistry shines through each scene together and, later, when Clift’s career went through a difficult time, Elizabeth Taylor’s unwavering support was truly extraordinary and very rare in the industry.
 She literally saved his life once and they exemplify the essence of platonic love.

 the same old story: i meet a man. he seems really nice. we go on dates. he makes me feel pretty. he makes me feel alive. he tells me he will be able to find fulfillment with me. he gets what he needs from me. everything starts to fall apart. i don't know where he goes. i don't know what he is doing. i realize i don't know where he comes from really or how to verify what he has told me about himself. i start to worry. the more nights he doesn't come back the more i think maybe i won't ever see him again. secretly that is what i want. i know it is better that way but…